rwang-z/STModule/README.md

 Session info: <a href="https://github.com/rwang-z/STModule/blob/main/sessionInfo.md" title="Session Info">Here</a>

-(We are working on developing an R package for STModule.)
+We are working on developing an R package for STModule.

+We have also developed a GPU version of STModule for high-resolution data which will be released soon.

 &nbsp;